About Dr. DeWitt

 Postdoctoral training – Indiana University to study developmental cardiotoxicity in passerine birds exposed to PCBs.
 This was funded by the US Fish and Wildlife Service in support of a Natural Resource Damage Assessment action.

 If you are hoping to become a graduate student in my lab, I do not accept graduate students into my lab directly.
-You need acceptance into our department’s doctoral program, the MS in Biomedical Science program, or the IDPBBC program before you can do a rotation in my lab.
-If you are an undergraduate student at ECU who needs/wants laboratory experience, you may contact me directly.
+You need acceptance into our department’s graduate program before you can do a rotation in my lab.
+If you are an undergraduate student at OSU who needs/wants laboratory experience, you may contact me directly via email (jamie.dewitt@oregonstate.edu).